crabvk/congruity/README.md

 Contributions are very welcome.
 Feel free to create an issue if you found a bug, want to request a feature or have a question.

-## Sponsoring

-Work on this project is done in my free time, and takes time and effort.
-If you find the bot useful and want to help its depelopment please send a donation.
-CCD wallet address: 49YugmeWQGApKgpzkR7rcefA7KaoujeToXkA8umdCvJ1DFq4RN

 ## Resources